Current

 Tutor Training Session:

-This session (session 2 of 2) will take place in October for delivery staff to go into detail about the course, learning outcomes, sessions and activities.
-Delivery staff will be informed of the training dates sooner to the delivery.
+This session (session 2 of 2) will take place between November - December for delivery staff to go into detail about the course, learning outcomes, sessions and activities.
+This session last for 1 hour and 30 minutes.

 Dates: